You are here

 Day 2: The African American Civil War Memorial & Black Broadway

 Begin with a visit to the Metropolitan AME Church.
 Built by black artisans in 1886, it's the oldest continuously black-owned property in downtown Washington.
-Next, tour the Mary McLeod Bethune House in Logan Circle.
+Next, tour the Mary McLeod Bethune Council House in Logan Circle.
 Make a stop at the African American Civil War Memorial inscribed with the names of more than 209,000 African American soldiers and their white officers.
 Then visit the nearby African American Civil War Museum, which tells the story of the United States Colored Troops and African American involvement in the American Civil War.

-Continue on foot or in a cab to U Street, known between the 1920s and the 1950s as Washington's "Black Broadway."
+Continue on foot to U Street, known between the 1920s and the 1950s as Washington's "Black Broadway."
 Stop for a tasty lunch at Ben's Chili Bowl, a DC landmark since 1958, then follow a self-guided neighborhood heritage trail.
 Be sure to visit the historic Lincoln Theatre, built in 1921, which hosted performances by many great talents, from Duke Ellington, Count Basie and Cab Calloway to Ella Fitzgerald, Billie Holiday and Pearl Bailey.
 The theater reopened in 1994 after being beautifully renovated and now serves as a performing arts center.
 Howard University is one Metro stop away.
 Tour the campus of one of the nation's most acclaimed historically black colleges.
 Visit the Howard University Gallery of Art, which houses one of the most comprehensive representations of black artists in the world.

 Head to Georgetown for an evening at Blues Alley, the world's longest-running jazz supper club.
 Or sample savory North African cuisine at one of the Ethiopian eateries located in the Adams Morgan neighborhood.

 Day 3: Continue Your History, Culture & Entertainment Adventure